feroult/yawp-site/guides/tutorials/the-javascript-client.md

 }
 ~~~

-If we want to override methods, there's small difference from the ES6 version.
+If we want to override methods, there is a small difference from the ES6 version.
 With ES5 we
 have to access the super methods using the syntax __this.super__, like this:

 ~~~ javascript